Kinlochewe Hotel, accommodation in Torridon, Western Highlands of Scotland

 ...we promise there will be no "stinking fish" on the menu (reportedly a delicacy back in the 1800's which was prepared by wrapping a fresh fish in grass and leaves and burying it in a stone wall to "mature"!).
 Our delicious home-cooked meals are prepared from fresh local ingredients with the emphasis on simplicity and taste.

-...we do still have plenty of whisky, with around 75 Scottish single malts to choose from, plus a selection of real ales, real cider and draught beers.
-Our real ales come from the Orkney Brewery and the An Teallach Brewery, plus in the summer season, we have a guest ale from any one of the many Scottish breweries.
+...we do still have plenty of whisky, with around 105 Scottish single malts to choose from, a selection of the increasingly popular Scottish Gins, plus a selection of real ales, real cider and draught beers.
+Our real ales come from the Orkney Brewery, the An Teallach Brewery, Cromarty Brewery, Windswept Brewery plus in the summer season, we have a guest ale from any one of the many Scottish breweries.
 We also offer an interesting selection of bottled real ales and soft drinks to cater for every palate.
-To find out which real ales and cider we have on tap today please go to Your Round.
-This can also be found on the BeerCam app for your iPhone.

 The ambience in the bar is warm, friendly and welcoming.
 A wood-burning stove set in a slate hearth warms you on a chilly evening whilst you sit at our local Douglas Fir "jigsaw" tables

 Our lounge offers sumptuous leather sofas and chairs to snuggle into and chat to other guests or to read the many books and magazines provided for your enjoyment.
 Look in the drawers and you will find a multitude of games to play.
 We also provide guide books and maps for local walks and climbs and the weather forecast is posted daily in the pub and bunkhouse.
 The hotel does not have television - but most of our guests find they prefer it that way!